bluejet80/react_app1/README.md

 ## Progress

-I stopped at 49:19.
-We are just ready to style the button.
+I stopped at 1:38:11 ready to create the WhatIsGPT Component

 ## How to setup react